kubernautics/openshift/README.md

 ## Purpose:

-This tooling provides a common platform to quickly and seamlessly build high impact education and development environments.
+Provide a community platform to quickly and seamlessly build high impact education and development environments.

 ## Inspiration: